 Blood Orange Olive Oil

-When you think about a multi-functional olive oil, this might not be the first flavor that comes to mind.
-However, it is very versatile.
-Best known for making “To Die For” blood orange brownies, rice crispy treats or banana bread.
-Make a vinaigrette for salads.
+Best known for making “To Die For” blood orange brownies, rice crispy treats, or banana bread.
+Make a vinaigrette for salads with our balsamic vinegar.
 Drizzle over a triple crème cheese with a sprinkle of chili flakes, sauté scallops or calamari, drizzle on chicken or steak or toss in vegetables before roasting.
+You can also roast butternut squash and carrots with the blood orange olive oil to add warmth and flavor.

 Banana Bread - a healthier alternative that uses yogurt rather than sour cream or buttermilk.